 The Nordic Africa Institute is now accepting applications for scholars to pursue their own research projects at NAI – Africa.
 African scholars are eligible to apply for this application programme.

-The main objective of the university is to provide high quality, comprehensive educational and training opportunities that are compatible to changing needs of the students.
+The main objective of the university is to provide high quality, comprehensive educational and training opportunities that are compatible with the changing needs of the students.

 User Review( votes)

-The Nordic Africa Institute (Nordiska Afrikainstitutet) is a center for research, documentation and information on modern Africa in the Nordic region.
+The Nordic Africa Institute (Nordiska Afrikainstitutet) is a centre for research, documentation and information on modern Africa in the Nordic region.